According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 10.

-- Two important appliances based on the heating effects of electric current which are widely used are the electric bulb and electric fuse.
+- Two important appliances based on the heating effects of electric current, which are widely used, are the electric bulb and electric fuse.

-- The filament of an electric bulb becomes so hot when an electric current passes through, that it starts glowing.
+- The filament of an electric bulb becomes so hot when an electric current passes through that it starts glowing.

 Magnetic Effect of Electric Current

-- When electric current flows through a current carrying conductor, it produces a magnetic field around it.
-This can be seen with the help of a magnetic needle which shows deflection.
+- When electric current flows through a current-carrying conductor, it produces a magnetic field around it.
+This can be seen with the help of a magnetic needle, which shows deflection.
 The more the current, the higher the deflection.

-- If the direction of current in the circuit is reversed, the direction of deflection of the magnetic needle is also reversed.
+- If the direction of the current in the circuit is reversed, the direction of deflection of the magnetic needle is also reversed.

-The magnetic needle experiences deflection only if there is an electric current flowing through the wire
+The magnetic needle experiences deflection only if there is an electric current flowing through the wire.

 Lightning and magnetism

 - When the magnitude of charges increases, air (normally a bad conductor) starts conducting and allows the flow of electricity.
-This is called as lightning, as this flow of charge is accompanied by bright streaks of light and sound.
+This is called lightning, as this flow of charge is accompanied by bright streaks of light and sound.